 In addition, Netflix uses data and customer experience analytics to create custom experiences.

 For example, with multiple versions of a movie trailer in their pocket, Netflix will show the one that focuses on the older, male characters to users who watch TV shows that have casts of older, male characters.
 For users who watch mainly content that contained a particular actor that also happened to be a part of that movie, Netflix would show the version of the trailer that mainly featured that actor.

 The most well-known way that Amazon uses big data and customer analytics is with their recommendations.
-Were you shopping for brooms?
-Did you see all of these vacuum options?
+Were you shopping for dog beds?
+Did you see all of these dog harnesses?
 Sounds familiar.

 Amazon does much more than that when it comes to combining big data in with its marketing performance.